AutotwinEU/autotwin_automata_learning/README.md

 	git submodule init
     git submodule update

-Note that it is necessary to run `git submodule update` to synchronize the submodules with the corresponding repositories.
+Note that it is necessary to run `git submodule update` everytime submodules must synchronize with the corresponding repositories.

 ## Configuration